iAmWayneBenedict/smilehub/server/README.md

 - **Endpoints:**
   - `POST /EDIT/SHARED/INVENTORY/inventoryItemGroup.php`
-    - **Description:** Update an existing inventory group in the system.
+    - **Description:** Update an existing inventory group in the system and log the action performed by the employee.

 #### Request Body